 PLEASE REVIEW THE INFORMATION BELOW.
 THIS ROUTE IS FOR INITIAL CERTIFICATION ONLY.
 IF YOU FEEL THAT YOU MAY BE AN ELIGIBLE CANDIDATE THROUGH THIS ROUTE, PLEASE CONTACT CRYSTAL HORD AT: email@example.com.

 The Exceptional Work Experience option requires extensive development of materials because the documentation is extensive and the review process is rigorous.
 To see if you are a candidate for this route, answer the following questions:

 If you answered 'yes' to all of these questions, continue to create your portfolio.
 If you answered 'no' to any question, your alternative route choice will not be this option.
 Look at the criteria for the other alternate routes to see which best fits your situation.
 If you have an offer of employment from Jefferson County Schools, consider using Local District Training Program Certification.

 The Education Professional Standards Board (EPSB) looks carefully at your documentation.
 Your goal is to demonstrate the exceptionality of your work experience.
 You must show that your experience is above and beyond that of the average professional in your field.

 Prior to preparing your portfolio, please make sure you meet the minimum qualifications for this alternative route:

 Submit the portfolio (no more than 50 pages) unbound (no paper clips, staples, or page covers) in this order:

-- Provide a detailed explanation of how you will draw from your exceptional work experience to meet each of the Kentucky Teacher Standards.
+7. Provide a detailed explanation of how you will draw from your exceptional work experience to meet each of the Kentucky Teacher Standards.
 Reflect how past work experience substantiates each Kentucky Teacher Standard—not what you plan to do in the classroom.
-In this explanation, specifically tell the board what skills gained from your exceptional work experience will allow you to effectively:
+In this explanation, specifically tell the board what skills gained from your exceptional work experience will allow you to effectively meet the following standards: